Missing 1-year-old girl may be endangered amid 'suspicious' death in her home, police say - WFIN

 (ANSONIA, Conn.) — A 1-year-old girl is missing and Connecticut authorities fear she may be endangered.

-Venessa Morales, 1, was living inside a home in the city of Ansonia where there is “an active suspicious death investigation,” according to a press release from the Ansonia Police Department on Tuesday.
+Venessa Morales, 1, was living inside a home where a relative of hers was found dead on Monday night, Ansonia Police Lt.
+Patrick Lynch told ABC News in a telephone interview on Tuesday.

+Local police said in a press release that there is “an active suspicious death investigation” in the Ansonia home where Venessa lived.

-Police said that while Venessa was not in the home, “we have not been able to locate her” since the body was discovered Monday night.
+Police said that while Venessa was not in the home, “we have not been able to locate her” since the body was discovered.

-Details surrounding the death investigation were not immediately clear, including who the victim was and when the body was found.
+Authorities were initially called to the house for a welfare check after family members had not been able to contact the Morales family for a couple of days and “were concerned,” Lynch said.

+Officers arrived at the home before 8 p.m. and found evidence outside that prompted them to force entry, according to authorities.

 Ansonia is located about 10 miles west of New Haven.